VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 you should cast result of the function explicitly at the place of usage.
 And of course whenever programming language gives to developers a chance to make a mistake, we alway do
-*(because all developers are humans, and humans always makes mistakes)*.
+*(because all developers are humans, and humans always make mistakes)*.

 #### Under the hood {#java_generics_under_the_hood}